 Bonus Content: 12 Sales Promotion Examples That Convert

-- Focusing on products that drive conversions
+- Focus on the back-to-school products or niches that drive the most conversions.